Gathering of the Tribes

 - It could be done by saying something similar to this, “We acknowledge and honor the “LOCAL TRIBE” that has lived upon and stewarded these lands for MANY years before colonizing entities came here to claim it and turn it into private property owned by the colonizing entities.”

-- (Not mandatory) If someone in the group feels inspired and knowledgeable to call in the Four Directions of the Medicine Wheel – this is a beautiful way to start the circle and open sacred space.
+- (Not mandatory) If someone in the group feels inspired and knowledgeable to call in the Four Directions (or more) of the Medicine Wheel – this is a beautiful way to start the circle and open sacred space.

 - Free masterclass webinar that demonstrates how to call in the four directions: